 What Molly O. will do for you: As Lead Case Manager, Molly guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.

-Carla lives in Portland with her husband, three young daughters (including twins), dog, and cat.
+Carla lives in Portland with her husband, three daughters, dog, and cats.
 They enjoy picking berries, swimming, baking, cycling, making art, and dreaming about summer.

 What Carla will do for you: Carla guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.